jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-13.md

 Surviving | those who bring back news from the enemy's camp

-When these five kinds of spy are all at work, none can discover the secret system.
+When these 5 kinds of spy are all at work, none can discover the secret system.
 This is called "divine manipulation of the threads." **It is the sovereign's most precious faculty.**

 Of the whole army, the general should have the most intimate relations with spies.
 The spies should be most liberally rewarded.
 They should preserve the greatest secrecy.